Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

-Note that the sign of $A$ is irrelevant in defining the ergosphere and ergo-region: it does not matter if the vortex core is a source or a sink.
+Note that the sign of $A$ is irrelevant in defining the ergo-surface and ergo-region: It does not matter if the vortex core is a source or a sink.

-The acoustic event horizon forms once the radial component of the fluid velocity exceeds the speed of sound, that is at
+The acoustic event horizon forms once the radial component of the fluid velocity exceeds the speed of sound, that is, at

 The sign of $A$ now makes a difference.
 For $A<0$ we are dealing with a future acoustic horizon (acoustic black hole), while for $A>0$ we are dealing with a past event horizon (acoustic white hole).
+This vortex geometry was the theoretical basis for a number of experiments carried out at Nottingham~\citep{Torres:2016iee}.
+For more on this point see section~\ref{S:experiments} on experimental investigations.

-\subsubsection{Example: Slab geometry}
+\subsection{Example: Slab geometry}

 A popular model for the investigation of event horizons in the acoustic analogy is the one-dimensional slab geometry where the velocity is always along the $z$ direction and the velocity profile depends only on $z$.
 The continuity equation then implies that $\rho(z) \; v(z)$ is a constant, and the acoustic metric becomes